 For 23 years, I was an attorney in the Division of Investment Management at the U.S. Securities and Exchange Commission in Washington, D.C.
 I retired in 2014.

 I expect many of my posts to focus on health and medicine.
 I became interested in medical research while researching treatment options for my then-teenage daughter, who has heterozygous familial hypercholesterolemia, a genetic disease that causes very high LDL-cholesterol.
 I am a member of the Walking Gallery of Healthcare.
 In addition, I am a member/administrator of the Familial Hypercholesterolemia (FH) Discussion Group on Facebook (https://www.facebook.com/#!/groups/47098836197/).
 In September 2013, I became a member of the editorial board of Circulation: Cardiovascular Quality and Outcomes, one of the American Heart Association journals.
-I edit a series of articles by patients or their family members (see here) and help with the journal’s Twitter account.
+I edit a series of articles by patients or their family members (listed here).
 From November 2013 to September 2015, I was a member of the ABIM Assessment 2020 Task Force.
-I am also a patient reviewer for BMJ and an associate editor for the Society for Participatory Medicine newsletter.
+I am also a patient reviewer for BMJ and a member of the stakeholder engagement committee for C3FIT, a trial of post-stroke care, funded by PCORI.
+I am a member of the Society for Participatory Medicine and helped edit the SPM newsletter (currently inactive).

 Contact me at mannm at comcast.net.
 Follow me on Twitter @MarilynMann.